duxonline/Mango/README.md

-A simple eCommerce System written in Go language.
+An open source eCommerce System written in Go language.